Sanglorian/orcus/Orcus Rulebook - current.md

 ### Drive (move action)

 The vehicle you are driving moves a number of squares in the direction it is facing, up to its speed.
+You can choose to move it 0 squares, in which case it comes to a stop (unless acted upon by outside forces).

 ### Turn (move action)

 The vehicle you are driving moves a number of squares in the direction it is facing, up to half its speed.
 At some point during its move, rotate it 45 or 90 degrees.
 It can then move straight ahead in the new direction it is facing if it has movement remaining.

-### Brake (move action)

-The vehicle you are driving moves a number of squares in the direction it is facing, up to its speed.

 ### Take Control (move action)